 At Pitt: The war concluded in 1953, and Henderson, a corporal, was assigned to Camp Atterbury in Indiana but was discharged early in 1954 to attend college.
 He eventually landed at Pitt to pursue his doctorate, though he left in 1962 without finishing his dissertation to take a job at the University of Akron.
 He held various professional positions, including director of research for the United Planning Organization, until he received his PhD in sociology from Pitt in 1967.
 This marked the launch of his 23-year University career.
 During this time, Henderson served as associate provost, professor of sociology and eventually became the first Black provost of the University in 1989.

 Scholarships and a chair were named in his honor, including the Dr. Donald M. Henderson Endowed Scholarship.
-Outside of the William Pitt Union is a clock dedicated to Henderson, who officially retired in 1994.
+Outside of the William Pitt Union is a clock dedicated to Henderson, who officially retired in 1993.
+He died in 2022.

 Jack E. Freeman